 Image missing from original page

 April 12, 2006 -- Mount political science students marched into the Chalon Campus Lecture Hall April 11 dressed in business attire, ready to take on their roles as members of the Senate Committee on Homeland Security and Governmental Affairs.
-To see a video of the presentation, click here.

 Their class assignment was to conduct a post-Hurricane Katrina hearing.
 Students studied and researched actual hearings to prepare their own scripts, which they delivered with enthusiasm and emotion.